berkeley-scf/tutorial-unix-basics/index.md

 * `Ctrl-y` pastes in whatever was deleted previously with `Ctrl-k`
 * `Ctrl-r` enables an [interactive history search](http://www.techrepublic.com/article/keyboard-shortcuts-in-bash-and-zsh/)

+## 7.3 Command history

+The up and down arrow keys will move you through the history of commands you have entered in the terminal.
+So you can recover something you typed previously and then directly run it again, or edit it and then run the modified version.
+You run the command by pressing `<Enter>`, which you can do regardless of where your cursor currently is on the line you are editing.

+There's also lots more functionality along these lines that we won't go into here.

-## 7.3 Saving your code as a shell script
+## 7.4 Saving your code as a shell script

 Often (particularly as you learn more sophisticated shell functionality) you will want to save your shell syntax in the form of a code file, called a script, that you could run another time.